 "I see how this helps us in connection with travelling, waiting, document-handling – quite simply everything that can be done more efficiently.
 We cut down the time spent on all this and instead spend time on the things that create value – for both our customers and us," she says.

-Camilla joined DNV as a Technical Trainee in 2016, just after graduating from the Norwegian University of Science and Technology (NTNU).
+Camilla joined DNV GL as a Technical Trainee in 2016, just after graduating from the Norwegian University of Science and Technology (NTNU).
 For two years, she worked in Norway, Poland and Singapore.
 During her stays abroad, she experienced how time-consuming a survey process can be.

-From three to 30 assignments a day
+Approximately 60 assignments a day

 Camilla and Torkel tell us about a working day filled by steadily increasing numbers of assignments.
 We are curious about the process.
 What happens after they receive an assignment online, and what does a remote survey really entail?